emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 >
 > tls-unique = tls-unique from the Phase 1 outer tunnel at the
 > beginning of Phase 2 as defined by Section 3.1 of {{RFC5929}}

+The Session-Id derivation for TLS 1.3 is given in {{RFC9427}} Section 2.1

 ## Error Handling